 - The visible notion of “hygge”: I felt at home from the first day.

 If I decided to go first to this hackathon, it was with the hope to find a community of hackers, developers & activists sensible to Techfugees challenges.
 I was trying to find a community I could feel comfortable with.
-Because let’s be honest, that’s also what I am looking for.
+Because, let’s be honest, that’s also what I am looking for.
 It’s probably the critic of Eindhoven that pushed me to go to Copenhagen (and the cheap price of the night bus ticket).

-– The feedback much more business oriented.
+- The feedback from the advisors and jury that were very much business oriented.

 Belgium - Bruxelles/Brussels

 As you may know France and Belgium are always joking about each other, in a friendly way of course.
 So, it’s fine to say that I picture Belgium as a grey small village with no government for way too long.

 Brussels is of course the European capital and has most of the European institutions.
 This fact is quite important because I came back from Lesvos: the EU’s fail & shame.
 Yesterday, a 9-months-old baby died of dehydration because of the insalubrious conditions of Moria camp.